ramirocabral/aws-solutions-architect-associate-notes-SAAC03/corporate/Cognito.md

 ## Identity Pools
 - Maps an identify or a group to aws credentials
-- Provied aws credentials to grant access to aws ressources
+- Provied aws credentials to grant access to aws resources
 - Use user pool to authenticate, then use identify pools for granular access rights